erikdubois/nixos-configurations/README.md

 Some are with nvidia - others are just intel.

 The dotfiles folder contain all the desktops we can install.
-Code is coming from ArcoLinux - then we adapt it work elsewhere.
+Code is coming from ArcoLinux - then we adapt it to work on NixOS.

+TIP : your scripts always start with this shebang

+#!/usr/bin/env bash

 awesome